indraniel/tinted-mosaic/README.md

 This project was also an excuse to better appreciate how [alpha compositing][11] works, and as well as to educate myself on how Python projects are structured.
-As such, there are a few inefficiencies and idosynacrasies to this code.
+As such, there are a few inefficiencies and idiosyncrasies to this code.

 The alpha compositing was implmented from scratch in Python, making the image processing slow.
 The "proper" way to setup a Python project is unfortunately